himaenshuu/raga---a-chat-bot/README.md

 ## Stuck in Transition!

-It wass a side project and it was never completed .
+It was a side project and it was never completed .
 **Hoping it'l in the near future**